jakate/hamcam/README.md

 Go to http://localhost:3000/

-Allow the camera access
+Allow the camera access and press "Aloita"
-Press "Aloita"